 The NDPC Craftivist Group (a part of the NDPC Peace and Justice Committee) is making boxes to remember Georgia victims of gunfire.
 The names of the victims are read monthly during worship, a practice that has run continuously since 2014.
-All are welcome to fold boxes with us during Sunday Fellowship Hours on January 19, February 16, and March 15, or any time on your own.
+All are welcome to fold boxes at home.
 Video and print directions for folding boxes are available online at the project website.

 Other Georgia groups and organizations are participating in the Soul Box Project as well.
 All boxes will ultimately become part of an event on the National Mall in Washington D.C. in October 2020, and there are plans underway to mount a public exhibit before then here in Georgia.
 Our collection point for Georgia is Druid Hills Presbyterian Church, where boxes can be dropped on the first week of each month beginning in March, M-F from 10a-12p.
 For more information, please contact Ellen Gadberry at [email protected].